Testosterol/slate/source/index.html.md

 `GET http://207.154.254.66/users/:user_id/test_sessions/:id`

 ###Errors
-If the API call is unsuccesful the following errors can occur
+If the API call is unsuccessful the following errors can occur

 `404: Not found`